 Peak travel times to Haiti occur in December and August.
 There may be an American Airlines box embargo during December and toward the end of May through September.
 (Please contact American Airlines for exact dates).
 Airlines regularly change the number of bags you may check and the weight limits, so please check with the airline prior to travel.
 If you have sealed containers with you, please bring duct tape in your carry-on for resealing containers upon clearing Customs.

 If you plan on traveling to Haiti during February or March, please be aware that there is increased tourism during these months, which may lead to higher airfare rates.
 February is the month of Rara, and Carnival is celebrated throughout the month of March.

-To reserve space at the RF and ensure timely pick-up upon your arrival, please contact Diana Green at email@example.com.
+To reserve space at the RF and ensure timely pick-up upon your arrival, please contact the Program Staff at firstname.lastname@example.org,

 We also ask that you review all health concerns involved with traveling to Haiti.
 This can be done at The Center for Disease Control and Prevention.